nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 provided.

 The plan we'd opted to take was effectively a _burn the boats_ focus on hardware startups.
-If we could get a few half-decent customers from this space, we might catch a fortunate bounce with the funding we were expecting—or be able to raise a round, or even a bridge to keep us afloat.
+If we could get a few half-decent customers from this space, we might catch a fortunate bounce with the funding we were expecting, or be able to raise a round, or even a bridge to keep us afloat.

 Unfortunately, that didn't work either.
 Just like the bigger players, we again found hardware startups generally